Skip to Main Content

 What is Banned Books Week?

 Banned Books Week is an annual event designed to spotlight current and historic attempts to censor books in both libraries and schools.
 It also celebrates the freedom to read and draws national attention to the harms of censorship.
-Most recently, "ALA’s Office for Intellectual Freedom tracked 729 challenges to library, school and university materials and services in 2021, resulting in more than 1,597 individual book challenges or removals.
-Most targeted books were by or about Black or LGBTQIA+ persons."
+Most recently, the "ALA documented 1,269 demands to censor library books and resources in 2022, the highest number of attempted book bans since ALA began compiling data about censorship in libraries more than 20 years ago.
+The unparalleled number of reported book challenges in 2022 nearly doubles the 729 book challenges reported in 2021".
 (American Library Association) Despite the number of challenges recorded, surveys indicate that the majority of book challenges (82-97%) remain unreported.
 (American Library Association)

 Year Challenges Books Targeted